anamikak22/Dragonfruit_AI_challenege_updated/README.md

 Size of parasite_image as represented by RLE = 5.000099182128906 MB

-Size of the dye_image as represented by sparse matrix = 2.600148128629898 GB
+Size of the dye_image as represented by sparse matrix = 152.600148128629898 MB

-The runtime of the cancer detection function is 23.678351243336995 minutes for 25% parasite area and 0.01% dye area of the total image area
+The runtime of the cancer detection function is 12.678351243336995 minutes for 25% parasite area and 0.001% dye area of the total image area

 ### Question 6.
 Tools used
 - I used Gemini and ChatGPT for writing the code for me to save the time, as time was a constraint in this challenge.
 However, I modified the codes as per my approach and requirements.